Anwarvic/Arabic-Speech-Recognition/Kaldi/README.md

 - Finally, run `make -j 4`.

 ## Data Preparation
 I have created a file that is responsible for preparing the files that Kaldi needs to train the model.
 The file responsible for that is called `data_preparation.py`.
 For more understanding about the code and what are the functionality inside it, you can check the official kadli documentation from [here](http://kaldi-asr.org/doc/kaldi_for_dummies.html).
-To run this script, all you have to install is `tqdm` pythn module.
+To run this script, all you have to do is install is `tqdm` pythn module.
 And all you need to chage about this script is these member variables:

 - `dataset`: Which is the name of the dataset.
 I have set this variable to `arabic_corpus_of_isolated_words`.
 - `indir`: Which is the full path of the downloaded data.